orbeon/orbeon-forms-doc/faq/form-builder-runner.md

 ## Questions about specific features

-### Are the forms created with Form Builder compliant with Disability Discrimination Act (DDA), the W3C WCAG, or Section 508?
+### What accessibility guidelines are forms created with Form Builder compliant with?

-Orbeon is committed to accessibility: we make sustained effort to ensure that Orbeon Forms complies with relevant accessibility standards, and consider any instance of noncompliance with an accessibility standard such as WCAG 2.0 as a bug.
+We are committed to accessibility: we make sustained effort to ensure that Orbeon Forms complies with the Disability Discrimination Act (DDA), the W3C WCAG, and Section 508.
+As part of this effort, we consider any instance of noncompliance with one of the affordmentioned aforementioned standard as a bug.

 Also, throughout the years, a number of customers have conducted accessibility audits for Orbeon Forms, and we work closely with those customers to solve possible compliance issues.